2 Principles of Data Visualization

 filter(year == 2003)

-We can take a look at this object to see the variables we have to work with by typing southwest_2003 in the console, which will return this:
+To take a look at this object and see the variables you have to work with, enter southwest_2003 in the console, which should return this output:

 The date variable represents the start date of the week in which the observation took place.
 The hub variable is the region, and category is the level of drought: a value of D0 indicates the lowest level of drought, while D5 indicates the highest level.
 The percentage variable is the percentage of that region in that drought category, ranging from 0 to 1.
 The year and week variables are the observation year and week number (beginning with week 1).
 The max_week variable is the maximum number of weeks in a given year.

-Now we can use this southwest_2003 object for our plotting:
+Now you can use this southwest_2003 object for your plot:

 ggplot(